 FE20..FE2F Combining Half Marks

-All other script code point ranges can be found here http://www.unicode.org/Public/UNIDATA/Scripts.txt.
+You can find all other script code point ranges here http://www.unicode.org/Public/UNIDATA/Scripts.txt.